Premier League: 10 things we learned, analysis, video - Matchweek 5

 — NBC Sports Soccer (@NBCSportsSoccer) September 19, 2021

 4. Unflappable, decisive Tuchel gets it right (Tottenham 0-3 Chelsea): Is it possible Chelsea would’ve turned its first-half performance on its ear had Tuchel not yanked Mason Mount at halftime?
-Of course, but Tuchel’s willingness to take off a reliable starter at the break sure looks an inspired switch after the Blues struck twice in quick succession early in the second frame.
+Of course, but Tuchel’s willingness to remove a reliable starter at the break sure looked like an inspired switch after the Blues struck twice in quick succession early in the second frame.
 The tactical adjustment worked and the substitute, N’Golo Kante, scored to boot.
 (NM)

-5. Odegaard (and Partey) are special (Burnley 0-1 Arsenal): Gabriel Magalhaes, Ben White, Takehiro Tomiyasu, and Nuno Tavares all deserve praise for their roles at the back (we’ve saluted Kieran Tierney plenty in the past), but with Martin Odegaard pulling the strings and a healthy-for-now Thomas Partey disrupting the midfield, this can be a team that pulls itself into the top-six mix in the Premier League, if Nicolas Pepe gets help from Pierre-Emerick Aubameyang and Mikel Arteta lets Alexandre Lacazette play more often.
+5. Odegaard (and Partey) are special (Burnley 0-1 Arsenal): Gabriel Magalhaes, Ben White, Takehiro Tomiyasu, and Nuno Tavares all deserve praise for their roles at the back (we’ve saluted Kieran Tierney plenty in the past), but with Martin Odegaard pulling the strings and a healthy-for-now Thomas Partey disrupting the midfield, this can be a team that pulls itself into the top-six mix in the Premier League, if Partey’s health is steady, Nicolas Pepe gets help from Pierre-Emerick Aubameyang and Mikel Arteta lets Alexandre Lacazette play more often.
+A lot of ifs, to be sure.
 (NM)

 6. Seagulls finding clinical edge (Brighton 2-1 Leicester): They have found a way to win tight games early in the season, and that was the only thing missing from Brighton last season.
 Graham Potter’s side look more streetwise this campaign and they have now won three games by a one-goal margin so far this season.
 They do have tougher fixtures coming up, but this is a superb start to the season for the 2020-21 expected goals kings… (JPW)